 During the funeral services, I noticed behaviors in others that simply did not sit well with me.
 Whatever has happened to basic etiquette in this world?
-It is one thing to lack it in the yoga class, hence this post, but to come to a funeral and leave your manners at home?
+It is one thing to lack manners in a yoga class, but to come to a funeral and leave your manners at home?
 I must speak up.

-What to do and not to do at [any] funeral:
+Funeral Etiquette: What to do and not to do at any funeral

 1. Go.
 Attend the funeral in person.
 Miss weddings and baby showers if you must but attend the funerals.
 People never forget that you attended a funeral and you will bring them comfort and care even if you stay a little while.